 Because they are exempt from federal taxes and in certain cases state taxes, tax-exempt bonds are usually the lowest interest rate option for real estate projects and new equipment purchases.

 Tax-exempt bonds can be sold in the capital markets or directly to your bank or another financial institution.
-Our conduit housing finance policy and application can be found here.

-GROW fund
+GROW Fund

 The CDA’s GROW Fund is a gap-financing tool available to developers of rental and owner-occupied housing projects serving low- and moderate-income households, including those with special needs.
 GROW Funds can be leveraged toward the new construction of housing, acquisition-rehabilitation activities, or preservation of affordability in existing developments.
 The GROW Fund also supports redevelopment activities sponsored by cities and townships in Washington County.